Mastodon (band): Lyrical themes

-Visual art
+Visual artwork

-Artwork

 Artist Paul Romano was responsible for all of the band's album art and backdrops up to 2011.
 The artwork for the band's fifth studio album The Hunter was made by AJ Fosik, a woodcarver who was also responsible for the backdrop the band used live at the time.
 Oakland-based artist Skinner, who, in his own words, specializes in "psychedelic nightmare paintings", has taken the reins on Once More 'Round the Sun.
 "It's going to be a work of art for sure.
 It's going to be very eye-opening", said bassist Troy Sanders before the album's release.
 "Very striking.
 It's from another dimension, and a lot of our music is geared toward that idea—taking you to another planet on songs.
 It's out there, and I think it's incredible."

-Live presentation
+Live performances

 Following their first tours in the early 2000s, Mastodon have performed at many major festivals such as Download, Roskilde, Coachella, Bonnaroo, Big Day Out, Rock Werchter, Pinkpop, Metaltown, Ottawa Bluesfest, Sonisphere and Soundwave.
 When performing the band has traditionally had a fairly lo-fi visual presentation.
-However, during the band's "Crack The Skye Tour" (2009–2010), they used a large screen behind the drumkit showing a visual show.
+However, during the band's "Crack The Skye Tour" (2009–2010), they used a large screen behind the drumkit with an elaborate visual presentation.

 Legacy and reception

 The "sludge/stoner/alternative metal outfit" Mastodon, as labeled by AllMusic, is "one of the preeminent metal acts of the early 21st century".
 The BBC stated about Mastodon: "They might be bonkers of lyric, full of fantasy mumbo jumbo, but the band is unashamedly committed to its complex-of-composition craft, and the results have frequently stunned ever since their 2002 debut, Remission.
 They are the most ambitious, most fearless, most fun heavy metal band to have breached the mainstream since the genre oozed its way out of The Midlands in the 1970s."
 Alternative Press has stated: "Mastodon are one of the all-time great hard rock groups."
 Rolling Stone stated: "Mastodon are a bunch of doom-haunted, myth-obsessed, meat-and-potatoes Southern badasses who have become the most important new band in metal."
-Playboy wrote: "one of Mastodon’s greatest talents: the ability to take traditional metal fans along with them into other musical realms, and also appeal to more mainstream rock fans but give them some doses of metal."
+Playboy wrote: "one of Mastodon's greatest talents: the ability to take traditional metal fans along with them into other musical realms, and also appeal to more mainstream rock fans but give them some doses of metal."